-Margie Medlin (AUS/ GB) has an illustrious biography in lighting design and experimental filmmaking and media artist.
+Margie Medlin (AUS/ GB) has a multi-faceted biography in lighting design, experimental filmmaking and expanded cinema.
 She has lit and designed new dance performances, produced film, video, new media art works, mentored and curated.
 Her work specialises relationship between dance and the moving image.
+Her aim is to research the potential of light, projection, and screen-based media techniques thereby furthering my exploration of the relationship between movement, devised spaces and media technologies.
 Margie has collaborated with many choreographers and directors including Ros Warby, Sandra Parker, Rebecca Hilton, Lucy Guerin, Carol Brown, Russell Dumas, Russell Maliphant, John Jaspers, Ong Keng Sen, Hellen Sky, Vicki Van Hout and Gideon Obarzanek and mentored many young dance-makers in Australia and internationally.

 As Director of Critical Path, Australia’s leading centre for choreographic research, Sydney, 2007 to 2015.
 Margie’s program was dedicated to instigation of innovative platforms for choreographers and interdisciplinary artists.